 Trust vacancy factor increased from 8.61% in November to 8.93% in December, with current vacancies at 798.75wte.
-Vacancy rates increased in registered nursing and midwifery, estates and ancillary and administrative and clerical, driven by decreases in staff in post for estates and ancillary and administrative and clerical, and an increase in funded establishment for registered nursing and midwifery (across ASCR, CCS and Medicine).
+Vacancy rates increased in registered nursing and midwifery, estates and ancillary and administrative and clerical, and an increase in funded establishment for registered nursing and midwifery (across ASCR, CCS and Medicine).